 - Find out about reading strategies such as “steady eye technique”

-- Explore whether an electronic magnifier might help you to achieve your aims
+- Explore whether an electronic magnifier might help you to achieve your aim

-If you are experiencing difficulties with reading or close work you may find the following helpful.
+If you’re experiencing difficulties with reading or close work you may find the following helpful.

 Improved Lighting